 Group Policy Editor or gpedit.msc is a powerful tool for managing and restricting the way Windows environment works.
-Unfortunately Windows only includes the group policy editor in Professional and Enterprise editions only.
-Group Policy Editor is not enabled for Windows Home or starter editions.
+Unfortunately, Windows only includes the group policy editor for Professional and Enterprise editions only.
+The Group Policy Editor is not enabled for Windows Home or starter editions.

-We have already given two ways to enable group policy editor in Windows Home Edition:
+We have already provided two ways to enable the group policy editor in Windows Home Edition:

 Policy Plus is another free open source tool for Windows which enables users to use Group Policy Editor on any edition of Windows whether it is Home, Pro or Enterprise.